openedx/docs.openedx.org/source/educators/migration_wip/7_developing_course/course_sections.rst

 #.
 Enter the name for the new section.
 A descriptive name can help learners
    locate content in the course.
-It can also help you select content when you analyze performance in edX Insights.
+It can also help you select content when you analyze performance in reporting or analytics systems.

 #. :ref:`Add subsections<Create a Subsection>` to the new section as needed.